-I believe we are well on the way to realizing many of the objectives we set for ourselves when we opened our doors for business on 1 February 2007.
 At that time, we hoped to become an important contributor to conservation of wild Atlantic salmon in Canada.
 Without question, we have met the foremost objective of being able to grant \$1 million in project funding across five provinces.
 We, and most observers, believed that \$1 million in conservation project funding would help solve most of the conservation challenges facing wild Atlantic salmon.
-In our twelve years of work helping community groups, First Nations and others address conservation issues facing wild Atlantic salmon we have learned how significant those conservation challenges truly are, and that more work needs to be done.
+In our thirteen years of helping community groups, First Nations and others address conservation issues facing wild Atlantic salmon we have learned how significant those conservation challenges truly are, and that far more work needs to be done.